danopia/helm-land/README.md

 I have download counts and such, would be cool to have a webpage which shows some of that stuff.
 I wouldn't want to replicate ArtifactHub too much of course.

-### OCI Support

-I want to try serving packages over `oci://helm-land.deno.dev/...`.
-I'm not sure what this takes.
-I want to *try* it though.

 ### Uploads

 Obviously, this registry needs to support writes.
 Both creating new repos/charts and uploading new versions of existing charts.

-I think push might actually be implemented *using Helm's OCI support* if I manage to get OCI working in general.
-That would be pretty cool.
+I think push might only get implemented *using Helm's OCI support*.
+OCI has a pretty strong 'push' story and otherwise Helm doesn't really have built-in uploading.
+So I'm going to definitely try OCI push first and see how it goes.